 Scalene Triangle: The triangle where all sides are unequal.

-Isosceles Triangle: The triangle where only two sides are equal and the angles opposite the equal sides are also equal.
+Isosceles Triangle: The triangle where only two sides are equal, and the angles opposite the equal sides are also equal.

-Equilateral Triangle: The triangle where all three sides are equal and also all the angles are equal to 60 degrees.
+Equilateral Triangle: The triangle where all three sides are equal, and also all the angles are equal to 60 degrees.

 Finding Sides of a Triangle

-We can not only find the sides of the triangle, but also the angles of the triangle using the methods mentioned in the introduction.
+We can find not only the sides of the triangle but also the angles of the triangle using the methods mentioned in the introduction.
 Below is a brief of Pythagoras theorem.